autoplot/documentation/javadoc/org/autoplot/datasource/DataSourceRegistry.md

-# org.autoplot.datasource.DataSourceRegistryThe DataSourceRegistry keeps the map from extension (like .cdf) to
+# org.autoplot.datasource.DataSourceRegistry

- the handler for .cdf files.
+The DataSourceRegistry keeps the map from extension (like .cdf) to the handler for .cdf files.

 ***
 <a name="getDataSourceEditorByExt"></a>
 # getDataSourceEditorByExt